vikas8561/MERN/JavaScript/Notes/javascript_functions.md

 ## Interview Explanations

-Here are simple, easy-to-understand definitions for each topic, perfect for interviews:

 ### 1. Ways to Write Functions
 Functions in JavaScript can be created in different styles:
 - **Function Declaration**: A standard way to define a function using the `function` keyword, which can be called before it is defined due to hoisting.